Clarissa Brown

 Fall 2025 Cohort

 Haleigh Smith is an undergraduate at the University of Wisconsin-Madison majoring in English, History, and Gender Studies, with certificates in Folklore and LGBTQIA+ Studies.
-As an intern, Haleigh is hoping to focus on stories of freedom seekers around the Appalachian and Blue Ridge Mountain regions.
 In her free time, she enjoys reading, baking, and finding the best trivia in Madison.
+As an intern she explored practices of marronage for her story about an enslaved blacksmith named Thomas Boman.

 Sidney Wang